-Dark burgundy hair color is a red-based color that blends brown, purple, and black hues, creating a deep and rich wine-inspired shade that leans towards the darker side.
-The hue is bold, sexy undertone, and livens up dark hair instantly!
+Dark burgundy hair color is a red-based color that blends brown, purple, and black hues, creating a deep, rich, wine-inspired shade that leans towards the darker side.
+The hue is a bold, sexy undertone and livens up dark hair instantly!
 Shades of dark burgundy can go from cherry to purple hair.

-Darker burgundy hair absolutely shows up on brown hair.
-In fact, brunettes (such as black, dark brown, and medium brown hair) achieve the burgundy color easily because of their already dark mane that results in a much cooler and rich shade of burgundy.
-Cool-toned complexions or those having pink undertones are the best matches for this shade because of how this hue can brighten up these skin tones.
+Darker burgundy hair shows up on brown hair.
+Brunettes (such as black, dark brown, and medium brown hair) achieve the burgundy color easily because of their already dark mane, which results in a much cooler and rich shade of burgundy.
+Cool-toned complexions or pink undertones are the best matches for this shade because this hue can brighten these skin tones.

 Another plus is that dyeing your strands this color doesn’t damage your hair as much compared to more vibrant shades of red.
-There are also many DIY hair dyes to achieve a deep burgundy hair color.
+Many DIY hair dyes also achieve a deep burgundy hair color.
 Garnier Nutrisse has a Bold Burgundy hair dye that creates a gorgeous purple hair color.
-This also means that maintenance is not that demanding.
+This also means that maintenance is manageable.

-Although, using color-safe shampoos and conditioners, heat-protectants, and moisturizing products will not just prolong your hair’s color but also enhance its shine and make it healthy-looking.
-To help you achieve this alluring hair hue, I’ve prepared only the best looks of this wine-inspired color done by expert colorists.
+Although using color-safe shampoos and conditioners, heat-protectants, and moisturizing products will prolong your hair’s color, enhance its shine, and make it healthy-looking.
+To help you achieve this alluring hair hue, I’ve prepared only the best looks of this wine-inspired color by expert colorists.

 Before your next hair appointment, check our photos of dark burgundy hair colors.